 below will not be repeated and were only used in the making of Cinema Rebel.

-Remembering what professors said in film school about the lack of truly original films in today’s world, Tessa found herself becoming driven to earn a spot in textbooks.
-To simultaneously serve her passion for helping others, Tessa set out to create a movie that would inspires audiences to overcome their challenges, push beyond self-perceived limits and remind them of the power of giving 100%, 100% of the time.
-Tessa real life treacherous expedition to create her directorial debut feature film Cinema Rebel began by crafting the movie essentially backwards.
-Tessa used the self-made short films she created from 2017-2018 as the film's foundation then committed to embodying the main character, Daisy Blaine, both in front of and behind the camera in order to bring the world Hollywood's first real life movie magician.
+Remembering what her professors said in film school about the lack of truly original films in today’s world, Tessa found herself becoming driven to earn a spot in history books.
+In order to simultaneously serve her passion for helping others, Tessa set out to create a movie that would inspires audiences to not only overcome their fears but incite them to push beyond any self-perceived limits.
+Tessa's treacherous expedition began by crafting a movie essentially backwards, using the self-made short films she created from 2017-2018 as the movie's foundation while filming new scenes and writing a fresh plot to weave them all together.
+With Tessa's starry eyes aimed at the moon, she committed to embodying the film's main character, Daisy Blaine, both in front of the camera and behind it to take the craft of filmmaking to new heights for humankind and bring audiences something they've never seen before.

-Tessa’s vision to empower audiences to believe in themselves helped her survive this seemingly impossible process and stay the course as the making of Cinema Rebel slowly became a creative obsession that took over her entire life for nearly 6 years.
-With a human brain and body operating in overdrive for this long, many worries were expressed by Tessa's close friends and family; but despite their concerns, Tessa stayed steadfast on this mission where she faced never-ending unknowns, chronic failures, relentless obstacles and a substantial period of time in total isolation.
-People even began nicknaming these chapters of Tessa's life as her sentence in "movie jail".
+Tessa’s vision to empower audiences to believe in themselves helped her survive this seemingly impossible process and stay the course as the making of Cinema Rebel slowly evolved into a creative obsession that took over her entire life for nearly 6 years.
+A human brain and body operating in overdrive for not just months... but years... brought many expressed worries by Tessa's friends and family.
+Despite their concerns, she stayed committed to the mission where she faced never-ending unknowns, chronic failures, relentless obstacles and a substantial period of time in silent solitude.
+People even began nicknaming this chapter of her life as a sentence to "movie jail".

-Several years later, after overcoming many painful moments where she was tempted to give up, Tessa finally finished the movie... making her attempt to wear over 70 filmmaking hats a success!
-In this moment of triumph Tessa discovered the inextinguishable power of the human spirit and champions the idea that everyone deserves to experience the feeling of achieving a goal, no matter how big or small; and no what stands in their way.
-As she puts it “the human spirit seems to be stronger than technology because it will never glitch or break down... unless we allow it too.”
+Several years later, after overcoming many painful moments were she was tempted to give up, Tessa finally finished the movie and made her attempt to wear over 70 filmmaking hats a success!
+In this moment of triumph Tessa discovered the inextinguishable power of the human spirit and champions the idea that it may "be even stronger than technology because it doesn't glitch or break down... unless we give it permission.”

-After a short festival circuit around the world, Cinema Rebel went on to receive 18 award wins and nominations and is in queue for up to 6 Guinness World Record certifications.
-Tessa has high hopes that this daring true tale of the making of Cinema Rebel will help people not only believe in themselves but reinstate the importance of coming together as a community to motivate each other to become the best possible version of ourselves; and spark the dawn of a new era where we value authentic true art over artificial manufactured art.
+After a short festival circuit around the world, Cinema Rebel went on to receive 18 award wins and nominations and is still in queue for up to 6 Guinness World Records.
+Tessa hopes the daring true tale behind the making of Cinema Rebel will inspire people to not only believe in themselves but reinstate the importance of coming together as a community that values authentic handmade art over artificially manufactured art.